 Sections 10.854(1)(e)2., Rules of the Auditor General, require that I report the results of my determination as to whether or not the International School of Broward, Inc. has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific condition(s) met.
-In connection with my audit, I determined that the International School of Broward, Inc. did meet one of the conditions described in Section 218.503(1), Florida Statutes.
-The School has a fund deficit which is described below
+In connection with my audit, I determined that the International School of Broward, Inc. did not meet one of the conditions described in Section 218.503(1), Florida Statutes.

 Pursuant to Sections 10.854(1) (e)6.a. and 10.855(12), Rules of the Auditor General, I applied financial condition assessment procedures for the International School of Broward, Inc. It is management's responsibility to monitor the International School of Broward, Inc.'s financial condition and my financial condition assessment was based in part on representations made by management and review of financial information provided by same.
-Financial assessments made including a review of subsequent financial statements did indicate that the School's financial condition is deteriorating.
-The School had a fund deficit as of the current year June 30, 2019 in the amount of \$97,489, financial assessment procedures, which included reviewing subsequent financial statements.
+Financial assessments made including a review of subsequent financial statements did not indicate that the School's financial condition is deteriorating.
+However, management of the school needs pay close attention to student enrollment because a reduction in revenues could put them on the path to a fiscal emergency and deteriorating financial conditions.
+The School had a fund balance as of the current year June 30, 2020 in the amount of \$295,556 but has a negative net position of \$338,883.
+This showed a \$32,000 improvement over the prior year.